ThalesGroup/treehfd/README.md

 explainable, while preserving the accuracy of the initial black-box model.

 The TreeHFD algorithm is introduced in the following article:
-**Bénard, C. (2025).
+[**Bénard, C. (2025).
 Tree Ensemble Explainability through the Hoeffding Functional Decomposition and TreeHFD Algorithm.
-In Advances in Neural Information Processing Systems 38 (NeurIPS 2025), in press.**
+In Advances in Neural Information Processing Systems 38 (NeurIPS 2025), in press.**](https://openreview.net/pdf?id=dRLWcpBQxS)

-The documentation is available at [Read the Docs](https://treehfd.readthedocs.io/en/latest/).
+The documentation is available at [**Read the Docs**](https://treehfd.readthedocs.io/en/latest/).

-XGBoost models for regression and binary classification with numeric input variables are currently supported, and categorical variables should be one-hot encoded.
+**`treehfd`** currently supports XGBoost models for regression and binary classification with numeric input variables, and categorical variables should be one-hot encoded.
 **`treehfd`** essentially relies on `xgboost`, `numpy`, `scipy`, and `scikit-learn`.

 </div>